GeorgePeorge/GeorgePeorge.github.io/about.md

 I am currently a third year student on my Industrial Year working at STFC as a junior web developer.

 I am using this blog as a learning exercise as well as, a blog.
+All opinions are my own.